-- By September 22 submit the PDF, Abstract submission confirmation, Your full name, address and a phone where you can be reached at the meeting, and Advisors Endorsement via email to firstname.lastname@example.org with the subject line 2014 AAG Nystrom Competition Application.
-For the 2015 annual meeting the deadline is September 22.
+- By September 22 submit the PDF, Abstract submission confirmation, Your full name, address and a phone number where you can be reached at the meeting, and Advisors Endorsement via email to firstname.lastname@example.org with the subject line 2017 AAG Nystrom Competition Application.

 If your paper is selected, you will be allotted 20 minutes to present and discuss your paper.
 Whereas the chairs of regular sessions have some discretion as to the organization of their program of papers, the chair of the Nystrom Session will adhere rigidly to the 20 minutes per presentation rule.

 a) Eligibility requirements b) adherence to format for submission c) originality of ideas and potential contribution to the advancement of knowledge in particular subfields of the discipline d) clarity and effectiveness of written style e) quality and effectiveness of oral presentation at the AAG Annual Meeting special session.

 From the Nystrom competition papers presented at the annual meeting, the Review Committee will recommend from one to two cash awards, totaling $1,000.